w3hc/gov/README.md

 ## Motivation

-Provide an adapted coordination tool for orgs, federations of orgs, activists, commons stewardship, local neighborhoods, and other communities.
+Provide an adapted coordination tool for orgs, federations of orgs, activists, commons stewardship, local neighborhoods, collectives, and other communities.

 ## Install